James Adrian Brown: Pulled Apart by Horses

-Brown has commented on a full length studio album being in the works after plans for an EP have now matured into an LP.

 Other musical projects

 Since 2017, Brown has been collaborating with the composer Benson Taylor.
 In 2018 Brown travelled to Beirut, Lebanon to perform with singer songwriter Nadine Shah live and collaborated with her on an original piece of music for a BBC Radio 4 documentary.

-It is believed he also began composing and writing original music for TV & film during the latter part of 2018 with Benson Taylor.
+2019 saw James begin composing and writing original scores for TV & film alongside his close friend Benson Taylor.

-In early 2020 Brown collaborated with Welsh poet and play-wright Patrick Jones, British/Singaporean film director Paul Sng (Sleaford Mods: Invisible Britain) and BBC Radio 1 presenter and DJ Huw Stephens.
-Their collaboration brought about the creation of a short film titled "Ghosts Of '39" which visually follows in the weary footsteps of the Chartists march during the Newport Rising of nearly 200 years ago while bearing witness to the inequality still obvious along the route today.
-Brown composed an original score for the production featuring live string orchestration and analogue synthesisers.
+In early 2020 Brown collaborated with Welsh poet and play-wright Patrick Jones, British/Singaporean film director Paul Sng and BBC Radio 1 presenter and DJ Huw Stephens.
+Their collaboration brought about the creation of a short film titled "Ghosts Of '39" which visually follows in the weary footsteps of the Chartists march during the Newport Rising.
+Brown composed an original score for the production.

-During the beginning of 2021 Brown announced he had begun working on an original film-score for a Mexican feature film.
-The post apocalyptic horror production is titled ‘La Ultima Flor del Cerezo’ (The Last Cherry Blossom) with director Héctor Hernández.
-It is due for release later in 2021.
+At the beginning of 2021, Brown announced he had begun working on an original film-score for Entropía Cinema.
+The post-apocalyptic horror film ‘La Ultima Flor del Cerezo’ (The Last Cherry Blossom) directed by Héctor Hernández, was released in 2024 with Brown receiving two awards for his score.

+In 2024, Brown completed work as the producer of Constant Noise, the second studio album by Benefits, a British post-punk duo.
+The album was released in March 2025 by Invada Records to critical acclaim, with NME describing it as "a masterful and measured dose of reality against a void of humanity – and their best work to date."